Some Frequently Asked Questions about the Fiver Challenge

 During the registration process you will be asked if you wish to self-fund or submit a request for funds:

 - Self-funding - the school will provide their pupils with the fivers they need to use during the Challenge.
+Your pupils will repay your school this funding after 4 week challenge.

 - Requesting funds - Young Enterprise has a limited amount of funding available for Fiver, so schools can request to receive the fivers required for their pupils to take part in the Challenge.
 The person registering the school for the Challenge will need to download and complete a Fiver Payment Request Form, and then upload the completed form online.
 The request will then be assessed and the applicant will be notified as to whether the school will or will not receive funding from Young Enterprise.